Open Interest

 Definition

-Open interest is the total number of outstanding derivative contracts, such as options, swaps or futures that have not been settled for an asset.
-Open interest provides an accurate picture of derivative trading activity including whether money flowing into options, swaps and futures markets are increasing or decreasing.
+Open interest is the total number of outstanding derivative contracts, such as options or futures, that have not been settled for an asset.
+Open interest provides an accurate picture of derivative trading activity, including whether money flowing into options and futures markets is increasing or decreasing.

 Details

-To understand open interest, we must first explore how options and futures contracts are created.
+Understanding open interest revolves around how options and futures contracts are created.
 If an options contract exists, it must have had a buyer.
 For every buyer, there must be a seller since you cannot buy something that is not available for sale.
-The relationship between the buyer and seller creates one contract.
+The relationship between the buyer and seller creates a contract.
 The contract is considered "open" until the counterparty closes it.
-Adding up the open contracts, where there are a buyer and seller for each, results in the open interest.
+Adding up the open contracts, where there is a buyer and seller for each, results in the open interest.

 API Endpoints